-Assets Solvency II value 2023 Financial statements (IFRS) value 2023 Explanation Intangible assets 0 3 688 064 Other intangible assets are only shown in the solvency balance sheet if they are both ac-counted for in IFRS and traded in an active market.
+Assets Solvency II value 2024 Financial statements (IFRS) value 2024 Explanation Intangible assets 0 5 262 326 Other intangible assets are only shown in the solvency balance sheet if they are both ac-counted for in IFRS and traded in an active market.
 The latter requirement is deemed to be met if an active market exists for similar assets.
-Since ERGO Life Insurance SE's intangible assets do not currently meet this requirement, this item in the solvency balance sheet is empty.
-Deferred tax assets 123 774 123 774 Valuation of deferred tax assets does not differ in Solvency II and Financial statements.
-Property, plant & equipment held for own use 1 638 888 1 638 888 SII and IFRS values are equal.
-Investments (other than assets held for index-linked and unit-linked contracts) 179 267 672 169 774 733 Holdings in related undertakings, including participations 14 170 809 4 677 870 Participations to affiliated companies are accounted by equity method.
-The difference between SII and IFRS values comes from different base values taken for the calculation, because affiliated company's SII and IFRS own funds are not equal.
-Bonds 147 010 827 147 006 090 Financial investments are valuated at fair value as for Solvency II purposes as for IFRS.
-Small deviation is present due to structured notes value Government Bonds 100 508 964 100 508 964 SII and IFRS values are equal.
-Corporate Bonds 46 497 126 46 497 126 SII and IFRS values are equal.
-Structured notes 4 737 0 The difference between SII and IFRS data comes from the differences in presentation.
-Collective Investments Undertakings 18 086 036 18 086 036 SII and IFRS values are equal.
-Assets held for index-linked and unit-linked contracts 78 728 126 78 728 126 SII and IFRS values are equal.
-Loans and mortgages 21 239 628 21 709 478 Other loans and mortgages 21 239 628 21 709 478 Loan is presented in IFRS reporting at cost; the difference is 469 850 euros Insurance and intermediaries receivables 12 212 727 8 904 569 In the balance sheet under IFRS Insurance and intermediaries receivables are mainly part of the Liability for Remaining Coverage, only some other insurance receivables are reported separately while under Solvency II it is still reported.
-At the end of the reporting period, discounting of this item for Solvency II purposes has not been required.
-Reinsurance receivables 370 640 0 In the balance sheet under IFRS Reinsurance receivables are part of the Liability for Remaining Coverage ceded while under Solvency II it is still reported.
-At the end of the reporting period, discounting of this item for Solvency II purposes has not been required.
-Receivables (trade, not insurance) 1 008 203 1 008 203 At the end of reporting period discounting of this item has not been required.
-SII and IFRS values are equal.
-Cash and cash equivalents 5 253 667 5 238 616 The difference of 15 051 euros is caused by the different currency rates applied in Solvency II and IFRS reporting.
-Any other assets, not elsewhere shown 205 442 205 442 Other assets, not elsewhere shown, cover all assets that cannot be allocated in any other class of assets.
+Since ERGO Life Insurance SE's intangible assets do not currently meet this requirement, this item in the solvency balance sheet is empty Deferred tax assets 119 067 119 067 Valuation of deferred tax assets does not differ in Solvency II and Financial statements Property, plant & equipment held for own use 1 820 626 1 820 626 SII and IFRS values are equal Investments (other than assets held for index-linked and unit-linked contracts) 172 382 597 162 240 854 Property (other than for own use) 0 0 Holdings in related undertakings, including participations 14 453 310 4 677 870 Participations to affiliated companies are accounted by equity method.
+The difference between SII and IFRS values comes from different base values taken for the calculation, because affiliated company's SII and IFRS own funds are not equal Bonds 140 133 014 140 133 014 Financial investments are valuated at fair value as for Solvency II purposes as for IFRS Government Bonds 89 797 850 89 797 850 SII and IFRS values are equal Corporate Bonds 50 326 007 50 326 007 SII and IFRS values are equal Structured notes 9 157 9 157 SII and IFRS values are equal Collective Investments Undertakings 17 796 273 17 798 227 No material difference between SII and IFRS values Derivatives 0 0 Assets held for index-linked and unit-linked contracts 95 406 672 95 408 330 No material difference between SII and IFRS values Loans and mortgages 15 624 133 15 698 233 Other loans and mortgages 15 624 133 15 698 233 Loan is presented in IFRS reporting at cost; the difference is 74 100 euros Insurance and intermediaries receivables 10 976 527 9 165 873 In the balance sheet under IFRS Insurance and intermediaries receivables are mainly part of the Liability for Remaining Coverage, only some other insurance receivables are reported separately while under Solvency II it is still reported.
+At the end of the reporting period, discounting of this item for Solvency II purposes has not been required Reinsurance receivables 585 849 0 In the balance sheet under IFRS Reinsurance receivables are part of the Liability for Remaining Coverage ceded while under Solvency II it is still reported.
+At the end of the reporting period, discounting of this item for Solvency II purposes has not been required Receivables (trade, not insurance) 2 075 562 2 075 562 At the end of reporting period discounting of this item has not been required.
+SII and IFRS values are equal Cash and cash equivalents 10 504 993 10 504 937 The difference is caused by the different currency rates applied in Solvency II and IFRS reporting Any other assets, not elsewhere shown 279 739 279 739 Other assets, not elsewhere shown, cover all assets that cannot be allocated in any other class of assets.
 This includes work of arts and prepayment assets.
-At the end of reporting period discounting of this item has not been required.
-Total assets 300 048 767 291 015 156
+At the end of reporting period discounting of this item has not been required Total assets 309 775 765 302 943 805